The Complete Goldendoodle Grooming Guide

 The generation matters:

-F1 Goldendoodles (first generation, 50/50 Golden and Poodle) tend to have wavy coats that shed lightly to moderately.
-These are often the easiest to maintain, but they still mat if neglected.
+First generation, 50/50 Golden and Poodle.
+Wavy coats that shed lightly to moderately.
+Often the easiest to maintain, but still mat if neglected.

-F2 and beyond can be unpredictable.
+Unpredictable.
 We’ve groomed F2 doodles with straight coats and others with tight ringlets.
-You won’t really know what you’re working with until the adult coat comes in around 8 to 12 months.
+You won’t know what you’re working with until the adult coat comes in around 8 to 12 months.

 The Matting Problem (And Why It Happens)